 Gandhi replied – “Yes.
 In the end, you will walk out.
 Because 100,000 Englishmen simply cannot control 350 million Indians, if those Indians refuse to cooperate.”

 In the end, that was exactly what happened.

 Non-cooperation and freedom

-A moral person feels suffocated in today’s world polluted with negative and hateful ideas.
-We find it difficult to align with evil and many a time we react violently.
-Only later do we realize that these outbursts did more harm than good.
+A moral person feels suffocated in today’s world polluted with negative and vile ideas.
+We find it difficult to align with evil and many a time, react violently.
+Only later do we realize that these emotional outbursts did more harm than good.
 It is in this context that we find Gandhi’s ideals effective.

-Think about the freedom that comes with non-cooperation with darkness.
+Think about the freedom that comes with non-cooperation.
 Some simple actions can evil-proof us and also curb its spreading in society.
-Ignore the hateful posts in FaceBook, isolate violent political ideas and never let greed drown you.
+Ignore the hateful posts on FaceBook, isolate violent political ideas, and never let greed drown you.

 Let us eradicate evil with non-cooperation as Gandhi envisioned.